City of Canterbury (New South Wales)

-The City of Canterbury was a local government area in the southwest region of Sydney, New South Wales, Australia.
+The City of Canterbury was a local government area in the Inner South-West region of Sydney, New South Wales, Australia.
+The council area was within the northern part of the Parish of St George above Wolli Creek and The M5 but below The Cooks River.
 The city was primarily residential and light industrial in character, and was home to over 130 nationalities.
 With a majority of its residents being born overseas, the council marketed itself as the "City of Cultural Diversity."
 First incorporated as the Municipality of Canterbury in 1879, the council became known as the City of Canterbury in 1993.

 The last Mayor of the City of Canterbury Council was Cr.
 Brian Robson, a member of the Labor Party, until 12 May 2016 when the City was amalgamated with the City of Bankstown, forming the City of Canterbury-Bankstown.

 Suburbs in the local government area

 Suburbs in the former City of Canterbury were: